 If you’re curious about what tools to use, the team at Lifehack has put together an awesome list of the best time management apps and tools for 2019.

-Time Tracking Software Best Practices: How to set up your tools to optimize your time
+How to set up and optimize your time tracking software in 7 steps

 Let’s run through the basics of setting up time tracking software to show you what you can do using RescueTime as an example.